zsteinkamp/zsteinkamp.github.io/resume.md

 {:.job-date}
 #### Core Security Team (Yahoo!
 Paranoids)
 {:.job-role}
-* One of ten individuals in this team in a 10,000-person company.
+* One of ten individuals in this team.
+At the time, Yahoo was a 10,000-person company.
 * Served as an internal security advisor -- specializing in issues dealing with modern client-side web technologies (AJAX, Javascript, DHTML, Flash, Web Services).
 * Developed libraries to assist developers in creating rich Internet applications in a secure manner.
 * Involved in developing company security policy, working with executive, legal, business, and engineering teams.